agents¶

 add-skill¶

-add-skill installs supported open agent skills through bunx skills@latest add.
-The shipped source aliases are agent-browser, caveman, and grill-me; omitting the skill name opens the fuzzy picker over those aliases.
-Unknown skill names exit with an error instead of searching for alternatives. --agent is passed through to the skills CLI without StackOps mapping, and omitting it lets the upstream tool choose or prompt for agent targets.
+add-skill uses the StackOps backend by default, copying bundled skills directly into <repo-root>/.agents/skills/<skill> for local installs.
+If the StackOps backend cannot handle the request, it reports the reason and falls back to the existing bunx skills@latest add path.
+Use --backend bunx to run the upstream skills CLI directly, or --backend npx to run npx skills@latest add instead.
+The shipped source aliases are agent-browser, agent-skills, caveman, grill-me, last30days, agentops, and stackops; omitting the skill name opens the fuzzy picker over those aliases.
+Unknown skill names exit with an error instead of searching for alternatives. --agent is passed through to the skills CLI without StackOps mapping for bunx/npx; the StackOps backend installs into the shared repo-local skill directory. --directory chooses the install root and defaults to the current directory.
 Use agents browser install-tech for the browser-specific installer and MCP setup notes.

 agents add-skill --scope local